mjdch/wdio-screenshot-v5/README.md

 > A WebdriverIO plugin.
 Additional commands for taking screenshots with WebdriverIO.

-Working properly with WebdriverIO > 5.0.0
+Working properly with WebdriverIO > 5.0.0.
+Old repository: https://github.com/zinserjan/wdio-screenshot ,
+this is only port for new version of WebdriverIO

 ## Browser Support
 - Firefox